-Happy Traveler, fall is the perfect time to get out and enjoy a scenic drive past picturesque landscapes, historical sites, rustic roadside stands, and stunning fall foliage.
+Happy Travelers, fall is the perfect time to get out and enjoy a scenic drive past picturesque landscapes, historical sites, rustic roadside stands, and stunning fall foliage.
 Pennsylvania has several routes which put postcard-worthy fall sights on full display for experiences that will leave you happily immersed in the harvest season.
 No matter your destination, there’s a picturesque byway for you to explore.
 Pack your bags and buckle up: you’re in for some of the most beautiful rides of your life!

 Explore scenic routes throughout Cumberland Valley's State Parks.
-Start at Waggoner’s Gap Hawk Watch that’s situated on Kittatinny Ridge, a 20-acre hawk-watching site and one of the largest concentrations of raptors in the United States.
+Start at Waggoner’s Gap Hawk Watch that’s situated on Kittatinny Ridge, a 20-acre, hawk-watching site and one of the largest concentrations of raptors in the United States.
 From there, head to Colonel Denning for charm and some great fall foliage photos.
 Another must-see stop is Kings Gap Environmental Education Center.
 As you make your way along PA-233 south, stop by one of the pull-off areas for fantastic views of the valley as bright reds and oranges take over in the fall!

-Named “One of America’s most scenic drives” by National Geographic, Pennsylvania’s Route 6 is a magical journey through the northern tier of Pennsylvania.
+Named “One of America’s most scenic drives” by National Geographic, Pennsylvania’s Route 6 is a magical journey through the northern tier of the state.
 You’ll experience history and heritage, small towns, and wondrous sights along this 427-mile route.
 Fall here has a magic all its own as 19 state parks, a half-dozen state forests, and the Allegheny National Forest are all bedecked in their best and most brilliant fall foliage.
 Pine Creek Gorge’s awe-inspiring and the Kinzua Viaduct — with its 600-foot glass pedestrian walkway high atop the trees — are just two of the natural and man-made wonders you’ll encounter as you travel along this storied road.

 You’ll want to take your time taking in the sights on the 68-mile Laurel Highlands Scenic By-way.
 Bring along your bike to enjoy some of the best biking and pedestrian trails in the nation, or simply get out of the car to stretch your legs at Ohiopyle State Park.
 Since you’re so close, plan to visit famous architect Frank Lloyd Wright’s Fallingwater or Kentuck Knob — each in their own breathtaking setting.
 Don’t forget to stop at one of the roadside stands to pick up some wonderful local produce, delicious home-baked goodies, and pumpkins to complete your fall road trip.

-Happy Traveler history buffs, this one’s for you: Washington’s Trail 1753, a driving route through western Pennsylvania, commemorates young George Washington's first military and diplomatic venture.
+Happy Traveler history buffs, this one’s for you.
+Washington’s Trail 1753, a driving route through western Pennsylvania, commemorates young George Washington's first military and diplomatic venture.
 In the fall and winter of 1753-1754, 21-year-old Major George Washington traversed the region under orders to deliver a diplomatic message to the French ordering them to evacuate the region.
 The route takes you to several iconic destinations, including Fort Necessity National Battlefield, which saw the opening action of the French and Indian War in 1754.

-What better way to enjoy a beautiful fall day than by taking a step back in time on the Covered Bridge Trail of Pennsylvania’s Americana Region.
+What better way to enjoy a beautiful fall day than by taking a step back in time on the Covered Bridge Trail?
 You’re in for a real treat driving through four of Berks County’s five covered bridges, all built in the 1800s!
 Then, plan to walk or bike through the 218-foot long Wertz’s Covered Bridge, which happens to be the longest single-span covered bridge in Pennsylvania.
 Simply known as the “Red Covered Bridge,” it now serves as the walkway entrance to the Berks County Heritage Center.
 So, take a ride on roads less traveled and discover these rustic architectural wonders surrounded by the splendid scenery of fall.